Confirmation of Acceptance for Studies (CAS)

 What is a CAS?

 Please note that the CAS cannot be issued more than six months before the start date of your intended programme.
-The earliest that you can use your CAS to apply for your visa is three months before your programme begins.
+The earliest that you can use your CAS to apply for your visa from outside the UK is six months before your programme begins.
+The earliest that you can use your CAS to apply for your visa from inside the UK is three months before your programme begins.

 Obtaining a CAS